cjus/raspi-thc/README.md

 ### Software

 First download and configure your Raspberry Pi using these [instructions](./docs/pi-setup.md).
-The proceed to installing the [remaining software](./docs/software.md).
+Then proceed to installing the [remaining software](./docs/software.md).